knative/client/docs/cmd/kn_service_apply.md

       --cmd stringArray                   Specify command to be used as entrypoint instead of default one.
 Example: --cmd /app/start or --cmd sh --cmd /app/start.sh or --cmd /app/start --arg myArg to pass additional arguments.
       --concurrency-limit int             Hard Limit of concurrent requests to be processed by a single replica.
       --containers string                 Specify path to file including definition for additional containers, alternatively use '-' to read from stdin.
 Example: --containers ./containers.yaml or --containers -.
   -e, --env stringArray                   Environment variable to set.
 NAME=value; you may provide this flag any number of times to set multiple environment variables.
-To unset, specify the environment variable name followed by a "-" (e.g., NAME-).
       --env-file string                   Path to a file containing environment variables (e.g. --env-file=/home/knative/service1/env).
       --env-from stringArray              Add environment variables from a ConfigMap (prefix cm: or config-map:) or a Secret (prefix secret:).
 Example: --env-from cm:myconfigmap or --env-from secret:mysecret.
 You can use this flag multiple times.
-To unset a ConfigMap/Secret reference, append "-" to the name, e.g. --env-from cm:myconfigmap-.
       --env-value-from stringArray        Add environment variable from a value of key in ConfigMap (prefix cm: or config-map:) or a Secret (prefix sc: or secret:).
 Example: --env-value-from NAME=cm:myconfigmap:key or --env-value-from NAME=secret:mysecret:key.
 You can use this flag multiple times.
-To unset a value from a ConfigMap/Secret key reference, append "-" to the key, e.g. --env-value-from ENV-.
   -f, --filename string                   Create a service from file.
 The created service can be further modified by combining with other options.
 For example, -f /path/to/file --env NAME=value adds also an environment variable.
       --force                             Create service forcefully, replaces existing service if any.
   -h, --help                              help for apply
       --image string                      Image to run.
   -l, --label stringArray                 Labels to set for both Service and Revision. name=value; you may provide this flag any number of times to set multiple labels.
-To unset, specify the label name followed by a "-" (e.g., name-).
       --label-revision stringArray        Revision label to set. name=value; you may provide this flag any number of times to set multiple labels.
 To unset, specify the label name followed by a "-" (e.g., name-).
 This flag takes precedence over the "label" flag.
       --label-service stringArray         Service label to set. name=value; you may provide this flag any number of times to set multiple labels.
 To unset, specify the label name followed by a "-" (e.g., name-).
 This flag takes precedence over the "label" flag.
       --limit strings                     The resource requirement limits for this Service.
 For example, 'cpu=100m,memory=256Mi'.
 You can use this flag multiple times.
 To unset a resource limit, append "-" to the resource name, e.g. '--limit memory-'.